-- residential, community and small scale mixed uses which relate to adjoining park areas and is focused around the existing Tannum Sands State High School - " provides a wide range of opportunities for recreation, including community events that bring people together - " responds to local site characteristics, settings, landmarks and views and use natural features to provide specific identity and character - " is an active places characterised by a high quality public realm and safe, attractive pedestrian areas - " provides for mixed use outcomes with a range of services and activities to meet day to day needs of the community - " contains commercial, retail and other uses which require high levels of accessibility - " accommodates a higher density of development, including residential development - " encourages residential shop-top housing above Business and Retail uses close to the main connector streets. - " gives priority for walking and cycling networks and provides for a future public transport stop - " provides for public pedestrian and cyclist access through to the Boyne River and Turtle Way - " integrates with areas that offer open
+- incorporates Mixed use, Special purpose and Open space zones and provides for appropriate integration between these uses and the existing Tannum Sands State High School - " is the focal point of the community, supporting the delivery of new commercial, retail, medium-density residential, community and small scale mixed uses which relate to adjoining park areas and is focused around the existing Tannum Sands State High School - " provides a wide range of opportunities for recreation, including community events that bring people together - responds to local site characteristics, settings, landmarks and views and uses natural features to provide specific identity and character - is an active place characterised by a high quality public realm and safe, attractive pedestrian areas - " provides for mixed use outcomes with a range of services and activities to meet day to day needs of the community - contains commercial, retail and other uses which require high levels of accessibility

-- space opportunities and provides an appropriate interface with areas of ecological significance - " positions buildings to address the main connector streets and provide opportunities for surveillance over nearby pedestrian and cycleways, reserves and parks - where possible, supports access and use by the Tannum Sands State High School as well as the wider community - " is adequately buffered from adjoining existing residents - " retains existing trees and natural features where possible.
+- accommodates a higher density of development, including residential development - encourages residential shop-top housing above Business and Retail uses close to the main connector streets. - gives priority for walking and cycling networks and provides for a future public transport stop - provides for public pedestrian and cyclist access through to the Boyne River and Turtle Way - integrates with areas that offer open space opportunities and provides an appropriate interface with areas of ecological significance - positions buildings to address the main connector streets and provide opportunities for surveillance over nearby pedestrian and cycleways, reserves and parks - where possible, supports access and use by the Tannum Sands State High School as well as the wider community - is adequately buffered from adjoining existing residents - retains existing trees and natural features where possible.